Strawberry salsa, quick and easy side for grilled chicken or fish to have during the warmer months that is so fresh and cooling.

 - Add the lime juice and salt to the chopped onion mix well.

-- Chill for 30 minutes then serve.
+- Chill for 30 minutes then serve in a nice pretty looking bowl.

 - Salsa can be served in an earthen pot which adds earthen flovor to the dish.